 GMC-registered doctors • Delivered in 2 hours • Accepted by all UK employers

-When is Return-to-Work Certificate Required in UK?
+When is a Return-to-Work Certificate Required in the UK?

 Scenarios Triggering Return-to-Work Certification